Third place playoff: FIFA World Cup and other association football tournaments

 If the host nation is involved in the third place match, the team generally uses the match to thank the support of their fans (such as the South Korean football team in 2002, and the German football team in 2006).
 German goalkeeper Oliver Kahn, who had been a reserve to Jens Lehmann during the 2006 tournament, was allowed to retire in the third place playoff by then manager Jürgen Klinsmann.
 Germany and Portugal fielded strong lineups in that match, after both were narrowly eliminated in their respective semi-finals (Germany and Italy nearly went to penalties, while Portugal was defeated by France).
 For Brazil, the dismal 3–0 loss to the Netherlands in the 2014 third place match, along with the 7–1 semi-final defeat to Germany, led to coach Luiz Felipe Scolari being dismissed.
 For the Dutch, this was their first bronze medal in the FIFA World Cup.

-Germany currently holds the most third-place finishes in the (men's) World Cup, with four, their most recent in 2010.
-The U.S. has the most third-place finishes in the Women's World Cup, with three; they have never finished outside the top three.
+Germany currently holds the most third-place finishes in the men's World Cup, with four, their most recent in 2010.
+Sweden has the most third-place finishes in the Women's World Cup, with four.